Minnesota Wildflowers

 Notes:

 Kalm's Lobelia is a sweet little thing, and much more common that I imagined.
 It is easily found growing in the rocks along the north shore of Lake Superior, seemingly sprouting out of solid rock.
-The inland locations are more difficult to find.
-Collections sites documented in old herbarium records that we've tried to locate have largely been choked out with non-native grasses and weeds, and devoid of natives due to agriculture.
+The inland locations are more likely to be in wet meadows, seeps and calcareous fens in peaty, sandy or mineral-rich soil.
+A number of collection sites documented in old herbarium records that we've tried to locate have largely been choked out with non-native grasses and weeds, and devoid of natives due to agriculture.
 The rocky shore of Lake Superior is not immune from these forces, however, as Tansy and other invasive species gain a larger foothold.
-The Lobelia genus was once in its own Lobeliaceae family, then was moved to the Campanulaceae (Bellflower) family but is now back in Lobeliaceae.

 • Prairie Restorations - Bringing people together with the land